 Brad Frazier, PhD

 Managing Director of the Hansen Leadership Institute

-Brad Frazier joined the Hansen Summer Institute staff in December 2018.
-Before joining HSI, Brad was an Associate Professor of Philosophy and Religion and Chair of the Philosophy Department at Wells College in Aurora, New York.
+Brad Frazier joined the Hansen Leadership Institute staff in December 2018.
+Before joining HLI, Brad was an Associate Professor of Philosophy and Religion and Chair of the Philosophy Department at Wells College in Aurora, New York.
 He completed a PhD in Philosophy in 2003 from Saint Louis University.
 Brad also has a Master of Arts in Theological Studies from Reformed Theological Seminary.
 He is the author of the book, Rorty and Kierkegaard on Irony and Moral Commitment, published by Palgrave MacMillan in 2006.
-Brad also has published articles in journals such as Journal of Religious Ethics, International Philosophical Quarterly, History of Philosophy Quarterly, Philosophy and Social Criticism, and Notre Dame Philosophical Reviews, as well as numerous book reviews for Metapsychology Online.
+Brad also has published articles in journals such as Journal of Religious Ethics, International Philosophical Quarterly, History of Philosophy Quarterly, and Philosophy and Social Criticism, as well as book reviews for Notre Dame Philosophical Reviews and Metapsychology Online.
 In addition, Brad has contributed chapters to two books on philosophy and popular culture: The Daily Show and Philosophy, published by Blackwell in 2007, and Stephen Colbert and Philosophy, published by Open Court in 2009.
 He received the Wells College Excellence in Teaching Award for 2009-10, and the James Collins Memorial Scholarship for Outstanding Graduate Student in Philosophy at Saint Louis University for 1998-99.
 In addition to Wells College, Brad has taught at Lee University, Saint Louis University, Lake Michigan College, and Virginia Tech.
-He is an avid hiker and looks forward to exploring the deserts, mountains and forests of California and the West Coast, and to his new journey as the Assistant Director of the Hansen Leadership Institute.
+He is an avid hiker and looks forward to exploring the deserts, mountains and forests of California and the West Coast, and to his new journey as the Managing Director of the Hansen Leadership Institute.